Round/Around

 Example: He took a wrong turn and ended up being all around the houses before finding his way back.

-Joke around: Engage in lighthearted or playful teasing or humor.
+Joke around: Engage in lighthearted or playful teasing or humour.

 Example: Friends often joke around with each other to keep the mood light.